 - The chaperone must be with the team at most times during the tournament, traveling, and downtime.
 If the chaperone is not with the team, NAQT is not obligated to contact the chaperone in situations short of an emergency.
 In particular, NAQT will not contact absent chaperones regarding protests.

 - The chaperone must always be near enough to the team to (physically) reach them in less than ten minutes.

-- Each team must have its own chaperone as just described; the same person may not be the chaperone for multiple teams.
+- Each team must have a separate chaperone as just described; the same person may not be the chaperone for multiple teams.

 Chaperones must be employees of the team’s school or district.

-Teams who wish to request a variance from the chaperone policy should contact NAQT at email@example.com well in advance of the tournament to discuss their situation.
+Teams who wish to request a variance from the chaperone policy should write to NAQT at email@example.com well in advance of the tournament to discuss their situation.